 Topics such as working from home and flexible work hours are nothing new in the field of HR and People Ops.
-A short internet research already provided a plethora of articles discussing why the option of working from home is important and generally a good idea especially in regard to employee engagement, notably this article by Cynthia Johnson.
-This already reflects the popularity of this topic and also shows that today’s employees are increasingly embracing ideas that are linked to the concept of new work.
+A short internet research already provided a plethora of articles discussing why the option of working from home is important and generally a good idea especially in regard to employee engagement.
+This already reflects the popularity of this topic and also shows us that today’s employees are increasingly embracing ideas that are linked to the concept of new work.
 The benefits of working from home have been discussed since the concept was developed about 20 years ago.
 Since then we have witnessed immense technological progress, which has changed our personal as well as our professional lives and, among other things, created the possibility of working remotely.
 Due to this, employees have increasingly demanded for a better work-life balance and thus also demanded for the option of working from home.

 But what has become of these employee demands?
 What has happened so far?

 The Current Situation